sindre2/CSS-transistions/README.md

 # CSS-transistions
-Just some basic use of css animations and javascript.
+Just some basic use of css animations and hover effects.